pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/google_cloud_platform.md

     size, though we recommend provisioning at least 1500 write IOPS, which requires at least 50GB of space on SSD-based PDs and 1TB of space on Standard PDs.

 If you plan to deploy a managed PostgreSQL instance (Recommended in production), read the following section.
-## 5.Create a GCP Managed PostgreSQL Database
+## 5. Create a GCP Managed PostgreSQL Database

 By default, Pachyderm runs with a bundled version of PostgreSQL.
 For production environments, it is **strongly recommended that you disable the bundled version and use a CloudSQL instance**.